-Northern Viriginia Growth.
-Northern olÒ Virginia is home to the world's largest DC market, with nearly as much capacity as the second- to fifth-largest markets combined [4] [5].
+Northern Virginia Growth.
+Northern ها Virginia is home to the world's largest DC market, with nearly as much capacity as the second- to fifth-largest markets combined [4] [5].
 Dominion Energy supplies most of Loudoun County's power.
 Currently, DCs account for roughly 20% of Dominion Energy's total electricity sales in Virginia [6].
 Since 2019, Dominion Energy has connected nearly 70 DCs with over 2.6 gigawatts (GW) of capacity in Northern Virginia.
 In 2027, the demand from DCs is expected to grow by another 2.6 GW [7].
-Additionally, Loudon County may enable an additional 56 million square feet of land to be used for DC expansion within Dulles Cloud South, an undeveloped area of southeastern Loudoun [5].
 This growth further increases the energy demands on the power grid.

 Load Projections.
-Accuracy is critical to planning infrastructure upgrades to meet customer demand.
+Accuracy is critical to planning infrastructure upgrades to meet 101 customer demand.
 The power demands driven by DC growth and operations are increasingly difficult to track.
 PJM, the regional transmission organization that coordinates the local grid, has released successive 15-year load growth projections that jump from a 1.0% to a 4.4% annual growth rate alongside a 28 to 42 GW summer peak [8].
 Frequent changes in forecasts make it difficult to justify the large-scale capital investments needed to meet even the most conservative of projections.